 With so many more games on a CFB slate, it’s difficult for oddsmakers to dedicate as much time into researching each matchup.
 Sometimes oddsmakers will nail the line for high-profile games in the “Power Five” conferences, but will lose track of the mid-major games.
 That opens the door for savvy bettors to hammer a line that they think is off the mark.

 There are significant differences in the format of each game.
-CFB teams can carry up to 70 players and certain programs will use nearly everyone on the team to maintain a fast-paced style (popularized by Chip Kelly at Oregon).
+CFB teams can carry up to 83 players and certain programs will use nearly everyone on the team to maintain a fast-paced style.

-There is slightly less betting activity in college compared to the NFL, and far less coverage in terms of injury updates.
+There is slightly less betting activity in college compared to the NFL.
 Changes might be coming, but right now the NCAA doesn’t require CFB teams to release injury reports.
 The ACC used to require a pre-game injury report from teams, but has since nixed that requirement.

-While information on injuries isn’t nearly as transparent in CFB, savvy bettors can find out information via twitter and websites to indicate if a key player is going to be at all limited or potentially inactive.
+While information on injuries isn’t nearly as transparent in CFB, savvy bettors can find information via Twitter.
 This is a potential area to gain an edge since there is plenty of local media coverage and fan investment even if the coaches aren’t required to tip their hand.

 Frequently Asked Questions